alakazamh/Rmap/README.md

-# Rmap — RustScan + Nmap wrapper
+# Rmap:  RustScan + Nmap wrapper

-Rmap is a small Bash tool that simplifies port scanning by doing two steps:
+Rmap is a small Bash tool that simplifies port scanning by performing two steps:

-1. Fast discovery: detect open ports (optionally using RustScan).
+1. **Fast discovery** — detect open ports (optionally with RustScan).
-2. Targeted scan: run a focused Nmap scan only on the discovered ports.
+2. **Targeted scan** — run a focused Nmap scan only on the discovered ports to get service/version details.

 This two-step approach speeds up large-range discovery while keeping Nmap output focused and readable.